 ”Perception of Voice-Based Agents as Social Actors” at TU Dresden.

-The project’s key questions are: Are voice-based assistants perceived as social actors?
+The project’s key questions were: Are voice-based assistants perceived as social actors?
 If so, what characteristics do they and the interaction with them possess, and which contexts are influencing this perception?

 SAMT 2021

-Gutachten zur Medienvielfalt und Transparenz bei Sprachassistenten” (Expertise on media diversity and transparency in voice-based assistants)
+Gutachten zur Medienvielfalt und Transparenz bei Sprachassistenten” (Expertise on media diversity and transparency in voice-based assistants, together with Lisa Weidmüller and Sven Engesser)

 Summer School 2019